Valhamyr/Vintage/README.md

 ## Environment setup

 Run `./setup_env.sh` to create a Python virtual environment and install the dependencies listed in `requirements.txt`.
+The script first attempts to fetch packages from PyPI.
+If network access is blocked, you can place pre-downloaded wheel files in a `wheels/` directory and the script will install from there.
-The script will also report whether the `dotnet` CLI is available, which is needed for compiling the C# example mods.
+The script also reports whether the `dotnet` CLI is available, which is needed for compiling the C# example mods.

 ## Asset system overview